 Although dry eye may also redden the eyes, it requires different treatment from the condition known as 'red eye'.

-Artificial tears and lubricants are available as eye drops, gels and ointments.
 Eye drops are ideal for regular use during the day, and can be used as often as you need them.
 Ointments or gels may be used at night, or for severe daytime symptoms.
 Some people can be allergic to the preservative used in eye drops; if so, preservative-free preparations are available, although they are more expensive.

 You should always wash your hands before instilling eye drops or applying eye ointment or gel.
 Be careful not to touch the eye with the container, as the contents may become contaminated with bacteria and later cause infection.
 Discard any unused medication once the packet has been open for 4 weeks.